Below is information about our brochures, our online resources (including meeting and event listings) and suggested websites.

 The Autism Support Network manages the following online resources.
 Please check back regularly as often we schedule events and meetings based on community demand.
 You can also JOIN OUR MAILING LIST for monthly updates.

-Autism Support Network Online Calendar – a listing of meetings and events presented by the Autism Support Network as well as information on other events that we attend with our information booth.
+Autism Support Network Online Calendar or List of Events – a listing of meetings and events presented by the Autism Support Network as well as information on other events that we attend with our information booth.

 Autism Support Network Facebook Page – open to the public for liking, following and posting

 Autism Support Network Facebook Event Listings – A listing of Facebook events created for Autism Support Network presentations and meetings.
 Connected to the Autism Support Network Facebook Page, please like, follow and share!

 Autism Support Network of British Columbia – Parent Group (Facebook) – This ASN Parent Group is a forum for ABA parents to talk, ask questions and share stories and concerns.
 We have kept this a closed group so that parents feel comfortable about posting and sharing personal stories about their families.